The Roman monuments of Fréjus as a city walk

 The loop runs in a regrettably very car-friendly city.
 The parks and the traffic-calmed centre allow you to relax from the madness.
 There are a few long stretches with no significant landmarks, but they are necessary to connect the different sites.

 A visit to the amphitheatre (Arènes) and the cloister (Cloître) is recommended.
 In addition to the admission prices, the opening hours should also be noted: lunch break and often closed on Sundays, Mondays and public holidays.
 These two sights are in the first half of the loop, if you start in the morning you can get to both before noon.
+There are tickets combining several sites and valid for one week.
+They are worth it with at least two sites visited.

 The tour accesses a few parks.
 They are closed at night and also by strong winds because of the tall trees.